HIV testing may look different, but it's still available!

 Local health agencies and community-based organizations are distributing the FDA-approved, self-administered tests at no cost to those unable to get tested in person.

 Use the interactive map below to find a participating agency near you!
+Please call first to confirm hours and availability.

 If you see information on this map that needs to be updated, please email us.